Log in

 Pollinator Garden Workday at Island Ford

-The Chattahoochee River National Recreation Area and The Chattahoochee National Park Conservancy have partnered with Georgia Audubon to rejuvenate the area in front of the Visitor Center into a pollinator garden.
-Work will be supervised by Georgia Audubon but we need your help.
+The Chattahoochee River National Recreation Area and The Chattahoochee National Park Conservancy have partnered with Birds Georgia to rejuvenate the area in front of the Visitor Center into a pollinator garden.
+Work will be supervised by Birds Georgia, but we need your help.

 We plan to meet outside of the Visitor Center of the Island Ford unit of CRNRA (8800 Roberts Drive, Sandy Springs, GA 30350).
 There are parking spots available just outside the garden area, near the Visitor Center.
 CRNRA requires a $5 daily parking fee or the purchase of a $40 annual pass.
 The pollinator garden we will be working in is located just outside of the Visitor Center.